jkarty3/lensfree-microscope/README.md

 - Using a set of needle nose pliers, remove the lens from the camera
   - Be careful, as this step can damage or completely break your camera
   - I have found that grabbing the lens as shown below, then twisting as if tightening a bottle, works well
+  - I reccommend testing the camera immediately before and after doing this

  <p align="center">
   <img src="media/RemoveLens.jpg" alt="How to remove lens from ardupixel howkeye" height="400"/>